Bob Lanese, MS

 Disease Team sign-off and PRMC Review and Approval

-Message from: Neal Meropol, MD, Associate Director for Clinical Research, and Robert Dreicer, MD, Deputy Associate Director for Clinical Research
+Message from: Neal Meropol, MD, Associate Director for Clinical Research, Robert Dreicer, MD, Deputy Associate Director for Clinical Research, David Peereboom, MD, PRMC Chair, and Henry Koon, MD, PRMC Co-Chair

-One of the functions of the Case CCC Clinical Trials Disease Teams is to "recommend action to PRMC for trial advocacy, priority" by providing "pre-review by experts in their field for scientific merit, prioritization, and intent to accrue patients" (Case CCC Clinical Trials Operations Manual).
-Disease Team sign off from both hospitals is a longstanding requirement, but the PRMC has sometimes reviewed protocols without this sign off.
+Effective immediately (2/4/2014) the Protocol Review and Monitoring Committee (PRMC) will not be accepting protocol submissions without Disease Team sign-offs from both institutions.
+One of the functions of the Case CCC Clinical Trials Disease Teams is to "recommend action to PRMC for trial advocacy and priority" by providing "pre-review by experts in their field for scientific merit, prioritization, and intent to accrue patients" (Case CCC Clinical Trials Operations Manual).
+Disease Team sign-off from both hospitals has been a longstanding requirement and protocol submissions will no longer be accepted by PRMC without it.
+Please note that the overall responsibility of follow-up and obtaining sign-offs rests with the PI and the study team.
+Questions should be directed to April Firstencel, PRMC Manager, at 216.286.2294 or email@example.com.

 Case CCC Protocol Templates Now Required